mattmahoneyus/raspberry-alarm/README.md

 # Raspberry Pi 3 Alarm Fun Project
-Fun project for learning Raspberry Pi 3 gpiozero and other interesting Python modules such as texting, taking pictures, and emailing
+Fun project for learning Raspberry Pi 3 gpiozero and other interesting Python modules such as texting, taking pictures, and emailing.
-There a pleanty of project examples on the web to learn the gpiozero wire-ups.
+There are pleanty of project examples on the web to learn the gpiozero wire-ups.

 Try it.
 Make it better!